 Almonty also completed a 10,000 metre exploration program that resulted in an updated technical report being completed as at October 31, 2015 prepared pursuant to NI 43-101 entitled "Technical Report on the Mineral Resources and Reserves of the Wolfram Camp Mine Project, Australia" and continued its optimization work.
 This has led to continued pit optimization work and allowed Almonty to gain a better understanding of the nature of the resource potential of the mine.
-During the last half of fiscal 2015 Almonty implemented a significant reduction in fresh ore mining in order to conserve costs while the plant optimization is ongoing.
-This included a reduction in head count of approximately 20 people and the optimization of work scheduling in order to improve the efficiency of the labour force.
+During the last half of fiscal 2015 Almonty implemented a significant reduction in fresh ore mining in order to conserve costs while the plant optimization of work scheduling in order to improve the efficiency of the labour force.
 During the optimization phase production on concentrate has been adversely affected by impurities that are expected to be fully addressed upon completion of the optimization process.
-In order to address this issue in the short-term the Company began blending concentrate produced at the mine with tungsten concentrate from other sources in order to meet product specifications in its Supply Agreements.
+In order to address this issue during Q1 2016 the Company began blending concentrate produced at the mine with tungsten concentrate from other sources in order to meet product specifications in its Supply Agreements.
 Once the optimization is complete the Company believes such blending will be made redundant.